erincdustin/windchime-server/README.md

 ## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.
+1. When your new project is ready for deployment, add a new Heroku application with `heroku create`.
+This will make a new git remote called "heroku"
+2. Set producton DB variables in `.env`
+3. `npm run deploy` will push to this remote's master branch

+## Technology Used

+Node, Express, SQL